48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Carry heavy objects such as a stack of books

-In addition to tactile input to our hands, think of how alerting the cold, crisp winter air is on our face and neck.
-A sharp breeze can wake you in a second!
+Tactile input is alerting for the whole body, not just the hands.
+Think of how alerting the cold, crisp winter air is on our face and neck.
+Or a sharp breeze or a cooler pool of water!

-• Shaving cream, gel bags, sand / salt or finger paint
+• Shaving cream, gel bags, sand trays, salt trays, or finger paint

 • Tactile bins for learning activities